 The auto filter will tweak your photo by increasing contrast and saturation, making it more vibrant.
 For photos with lots of reds and oranges in them, this could be just what you need.

 Sometimes you are unlucky to get a small and blurry photo.
 And you know nothing about the use of some professional photo editors, such as Adobe Photoshop or Adobe Lightroom.
 Is there a simple way to make your photo look better?
 Yes, of course!

-Imglarger is photo editor-friendly for both the newbies and the experts.
+Imglarger is photo editor-friendly for both newbies and experts.
 The developer has trained the SRCNN neural network with thousands of high-resolution photos.
 Thus, users can enjoy the instant photo enhancement service on imglarger smoothly.

 This online photo enhancer allows you to increase image size, reduce the noises, sharpen the blurry image, remove unwanted backgrounds, and retouch the damaged photo.
 With the help of an AI system, all the works can be automatically done in seconds or minutes.